troessner/reek/docs/Boolean-Parameter.md

 ## Getting rid of the smell

-This is highly dependant on your exact architecture, but looking at the example above what you could do is:
+This is highly dependent on your exact architecture, but looking at the example above what you could do is:

 * Move everything in the `if` branch into a separate method
 * Move everything in the `else` branch into a separate method